 - Our children don’t clean their rooms?
 They are purposely defying us!

 - Our significant other doesn’t show affection?
-They must not care about us as much as they should!
+They must not care about us!

 - Our boss acts inconsiderately?
 They must hate us!